-It’s a unique dog bed that brings the ultimate comfort for your pooch!
-It provides a good place for pets to rest their heads on.
-It also creates the feeling that they are being cuddled while sleeping as dogs love to curl their bodies against something, whether it’s their human, the wall or a pillow!
+It’s a unique dog bed that brings the ultimate comfort to your pooch!
+It provides a good place for pets to rest their heads.
+It also creates the feeling that they are being cuddled while sleeping as dogs love to curl their bodies against something, whether it’s their human, the wall, or a pillow!

 You can also bring it with you in the back of the car for road trips!

 What are the materials needed to make a donut dog bed?

 The donut dog bed is definitely one of the most clever dog bed designs we’ve ever seen.

 Do you need one for your fur baby?
 Learn how to make one now by following the step-by-step tutorial below!